 Previously a part of the Grange Estate, the Kilburn Grange Park opened its gates in 1913.
 A large park is situated right behind Kilburn High Road with the shadow of shops on the street as its background.
 The park encloses a children's playground, tennis courts, basketball court, gardens and woodlands.

 Address: 7th Floor, Camden Town Hall Extension, Argyle Street, WC1H 8EQ, United Kingdom

 Hampstead Cemetery is located on Fortune Green Road in West Hampstead, London and covers 26 acres of area.
 A public footpath running from Fortune Green Road to Cricklewood divides the cemetery.
 It is managed by Islington and Camden Cemetery Service.

 Address: 69 Fortune Green Road, London, NW6 1DR, United Kingdom

 Lincoln's Inn Fields is a huge and oldest public square in London developed in 1630.
 It was opened to the public in 1895.
 Lincoln's Inn Fields takes its name from the adjacent Lincoln's Inn.
 The grassed area of the field has a tennis court, netball court, and a bandstand.

 Address: Newman's Row, London WC2A 3TL, United Kingdom

 Swiss Cottage Open Space

-The Swiss Cottage Open Space was created as a part of the expansion of Swiss Cottage library and leisure centre.
-The emphasizing part of this open space is its fountains with jet streams that propel up to 15 meters in the air.
-Besides the fountains, are shores of grass and granite as well as a children's playground.
+The Swiss Cottage Open Space was created as a part of the expansion of the Swiss Cottage library and leisure centre.
+The emphasising part of this open space is its fountains with jet streams.
+Besides, the fountains are shores of grass and granite and a children's playground.